 There is a profound reason why this word and concept are so important to us as believers today.
 The book of Proverbs warns us against theft and oppression for a very good reason: Their “Defender” would make sure that justice was done.
 Obviously this Defender is the Lord himself, but what’s especially interesting is that this word-“defender”-is goel.
 What it's saying is that if someone is being exploited or oppressed or taken advantage of, then if no one else will step forward, the the Lord himself is saying "If no one else steps forward to be this poor person's Defender, their Kinsman-Redeemer, I will."

 The book of Hebrews brings this into the New Testament era for us.
 I'd recommend you click on the link and let that passage sink into your heart.
 You probably know that as a believer you’ve been adopted as God’s child, but these verses underscore our relationship with Jesus.
-He has stepped forward as our goel: He has redeemed us from slavery; he counts himself as our Avenger and Defender, and he always has our best interests at heart.
+Our Elder Brother (astonishingly enough, not ashamed to claim us as such), he has stepped forward as our goel: He has redeemed us from slavery; he has gotten us our inheritance as adopted children; he counts himself as our Avenger and Defender, and he always has our best interests at heart.
 Not because someone forced him to, but because he loves us.

 Lord Jesus, thank you for volunteering to be my Kinsman-Redeemer.
 You are so good to me.